freyste/freyste.github.io/_posts/2018-12-22-Silver_Casting.md

 In the future I plan to build a simple furnace-crucible setup but am currenty limited by space that would be safe for playing with molten metals...

-I opted for it to be cast in silver with on light polishing for a more natural look.
+There are a range of material options for precious metals but I went for silver and requested light polishing for a more natural fishish.

 ![_config.yml]({{ site.baseurl }}/images/shapeways.png)

 Overall it turned out pretty well.
-Therw are however obvious tells that it was produced in with a 3D printer such as the lines in the recessed areas that could not easitly by polished out.
+There are however obvious tells that it was produced in with a 3D printer such as the print lines in the recessed areas that could not easily by polished out.

 ![_config.yml]({{ site.baseurl }}/images/necklace.jpeg)
 ![_config.yml]({{ site.baseurl }}/images/necklace_close.jpeg)